Name: Merel Ritskes-Hoitinga

 25 September 2017.
 Merel was organiser and co-chair of a round table in Edinburgh with editors, funders and science organisations aimed at improving uptake of reporting guidelines for animal studies.
 At the roundtable individuals and organizations who proactively work on this issue across Europe were present.
 One of the clear outcomes of the roundtable is that a culture change is needed.
 As a result of the roundtable a letter to the editor has been published in BMC Veterinary Research, calling upon more relevant and useful training by academic institutions, in order to achieve better skilled scientists for the conduct of reproducible and reliable animal studies: http://rdcu.be/ybIv.

 30 May 2017 SYRCLE received the Cochrane REWARD 2nd.
 Prize.
-The Cochrane REWARD prizes are for initiatives aimed at reducing waste in research.
+The Cochrane REWARD prizes are for initiatives aimed at increasing value and reducing waste in research.

 The thesis concerns research into the effectiveness of the 3Rs and systematic reviews (SRs) of animal studies, and what SRs can contribute to animal-based research and what actions are needed.